dextercd/Noita-Component-Explorer/component-explorer/spawn_data/README_MOD_DEVS.txt

 case of materials, the origin is only deduced correctly when `ModMaterialFilesGet()` is available.

-Creatures and items use a hardcoded list.
-See the items.lua and creatures.lua file for the kind of data it contains.
+Creatures, items, and props use a hardcoded list.
+See the respective .lua files for the kind of data they contain.
 You can append to this list in your mod if you want your things to show up in Component Explorer.

 This is what that would look like: